e271828e/Flight.jl/docs/notes/design/inbound_periphery_walkthrough.md

 ## 6. The write-surface rule (D-044, D-106 and D-174)

-**Every writer has a write surface, and staging enforces it**: a batch entry reaches a slot iff the named face is inside the writer's surface; anything else is rejected in `stage!`'s normalization, on the writer's own task, with a runtime warning.
+**Every writer has a write surface, and staging enforces it**: a batch entry reaches a root input iff the named face is inside the writer's surface; anything else is rejected in `stage!`'s normalization, on the writer's own task, with a runtime warning.
 A device's surface is its claim set, however that set was acquired; the harness register's is the derived remainder — and under the